MA

 Applicants who are considered suitable for the programme based on their application will be shortlisted to attend an interview.
 Overseas applicants who can’t attend an interview day are interviewed by Skype.

-On group interview days, you are given a tour of our facilities, as well as a presentation with the opportunity to ask any questions about studying Journalism at Goldsmiths.
-You’ll then be tested on your knowledge, and given the chance to write something for Eastlondonlines, the news website we run by students from the Department.
-You will also have a one to one interview.
+On group interview days, you are given a tour of our facilities, as well as a presentation with the opportunity to ask any questions about studying journalism at Goldsmiths.
+You’ll then be tested on your knowledge, and given the chance to write something for Eastlondonlines, the news website we run by students from the department.
+You will also have a one-to-one interview.

-Yes.
-Your portfolio should include evidence of published journalistic work, either in undergraduate student journalism or in the professional arena.
+We will usually ask to see a portfolio of your work, which should include evidence of published journalistic work, either in undergraduate student journalism or in the professional arena.
 You can also include evidence of journalistic or media work experience that has not resulted in published work.
-Some applicants may be considered without a portfolio if they can pass some written tests, interview well and meet other selection criteria.

 Personal statement

 In your personal statement, we’re looking for evidence that you understand the programme and what studying at Goldsmiths is all about.
-We’d also like you to demonstrate that you have an understanding and passion for journalism, and what being a journalist involves.
+We’d also like you to demonstrate that you have an understanding and passion for journalism and what being a journalist involves.
 You should cite your journalistic influences and media sources, as well as any relevant work experience in the field.
 You should also outline what you hope to achieve from the programme.

 Find out more about applying.